Indigenous Flora and Fauna of Alaska

 Vaccinium parvifolium

-Huckleberry can typically be found growing in areas of elevation and alongside forested areas.
-This plant is a small shrub, which grows to be about 3 ft. in height (1 meter) and can be characterized by their angled branches and small round leaves.
-The leaf shape is similar to that of it’s relative, the wild blueberry.
+Huckleberry can typically be found growing in elevation areas and alongside forested areas.
+This small shrub grows to be about 3 ft. in height (1 meter) and is characterized by angled branches and small round leaves.
+The leaf shape is similar to that of its relative, the wild blueberry.
 This plant is related to both the blueberry and cranberry.

-The difference between this berry and it’s relatives is the smaller branching and smaller leaf shapes.
-This shrub blooms with clusters of white bell shaped flowers that produce a very fragrant floral smell.
-Mid-summer to early fall these plants produce some of the smallest and sweetest berries that can be bright red to a dark purple depending on how ripe they are.
+The difference between this berry and its relatives is the smaller branching and leaf shapes.
+This shrub blooms with clusters of white bell-shaped flowers that produce a very fragrant floral smell.
+Mid-summer to early fall, these plants produce some of the smallest and sweetest berries, which can be bright red to dark purple, depending on how ripe they are.

 Northern Yarrow